vanvalenlab/deepcell-tf/README.md

 [![Documentation Status](https://readthedocs.org/projects/deepcell/badge/?version=master)](https://deepcell.readthedocs.io/en/master/?badge=master)
 [![Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/vanvalenlab/deepcell-tf/blob/master/LICENSE)

 `deepcell-tf` is a deep learning library for single-cell analysis of biological images.
-It is written in Python and built using [TensorFlow](https://github.com/tensorflow/tensorflow) and [Keras](https://www.tensorflow.org/guide/keras).
+It is written in Python and built using [TensorFlow 2](https://github.com/tensorflow/tensorflow).

 This library allows users to apply pre-existing models to imaging data as well as to develop new deep learning models for single-cell analysis.
 This library specializes in models for cell segmentation (whole-cell and nuclear) in 2D and 3D images as well as cell tracking in 2D time-lapse datasets.
 These models are applicable to data ranging from multiplexed images of tissues to dynamic live-cell imaging movies.